-We vary t_r from 2 to 18ms and the packet capture rate (i.e. captured interesting packets / total interesting packets) is shown in Figure 7.
+We vary t_r from 2 to 18ms and the packet capture rate (i.e. the number of captured PoIs divided by the number of total PoIs) is shown in Figure 8.
 From the experiment result we can see that when t_r is around 8ms, we are able to achieve the packet capture rate as high as 82%.
 When t_r is small the capture rate decreases because even small prediction errors cannot be tolerated.
 When t_r gets larger, w also gets larger, thus the monitor may not have enough time to switch to other channels.
 We choose $t_r = 8ms$ for our method.
 The rest of experiments use this value unless otherwise specified.